 - VMware NSX Cloud Firewall provides next-generation firewall (NGFW), intrusion prevention systems and intrusion detection systems.

-In addition to VMware SASE Platform, the vendor offers VMware Edge Network Intelligence, which uses AI for IT operations to provide end-to-end visibility from the WAN to the branch and LAN.
+In addition to VMware SASE Platform, the vendor offers VMware Edge Network Intelligence, which uses AI for IT operations (AIOps) to provide end-to-end visibility from the WAN to the branch and LAN.

 As with Palo Alto Networks' SASE, the VMware SASE Platform appears to check the right boxes required to be a SASE platform.
 Yes, it has SD-WAN and is secure access-compliant with ZTNA.
 It also offers NGFW, SWG, CASB, DLP and RBI.
 The company's gateways are an important asset to bringing SD-WAN traffic closer to an organization's cloud instances.